asteinarson/knemm/README.md

 The `group_price` allows for tagging persons with various groups.
 In this case for enabling different product prices for customers of various purchasing habits (like private, retailer, contractor, ...).

 The `quote_order` module binds it all together.
-This module depends on the two previous ones and binds it all together.
+This module depends on (and builds on) all the previous ones.

 ### Person
 For `person` we can simply reuse our claims from above (_Person_1.yaml, Person_2.yaml, Person_3.yaml_).